 Course objectivesThis 2-week course aims to familiarize health professionals with epidemiological techniques to assess the health impact of disasters and conflicts on affected communities.

 How the course will be runInteractive classes will be given by international experts with extensive experience in humanitarian settings.
 These will be complemented by exercise sessions where the concepts taught will be put into practice.

 Case studies will be presented and a simulation exercise will be held under the supervision and guidance of international experts.
 This will allow the students to put the knowledge acquired during the theoretical classes into practice.

 The course will cover following topics: nutrition, mortality, water and sanitation, reproductive health, food security and infectious diseases.

-Evaluation will be based on the preparation by each student of a case-study presentation that will illustrate the concepts taught during the course and applied during the simulation exercise.
+Evaluation will be based on two parts: a written exam (multiple choice and short open questions) and a group presentation of a case-study that will illustrate the concepts taught during the course and applied during the simulation exercise.

-Reimbursement will not be done on cancellations made after June 23, 2013.
+- No reimbursement will be made on cancellations after June 22, 2014..

 Proceed here for registration.

 Location and AccommodationsThe course is located in Brussels, Belgium.
 Accommodations are available for 2 weeks on the university campus (+/- 500 Euros).
 These include single rooms in a dormitory of 6 to 8 private rooms with common kitchen and bathroom facilities.